syntelos/c-twurl/README.txt

-Description

-  Perform twitter curl via "libcurl".
+syntelos-twurl

-  Consolidating twitter curl to convenient code and configuration forms and formats is hindered by translating HTTP headers across shell functions and commands.
-This C programming language program solves this problem.
-Twitter curl operations are condensed and configuration is consolidated for the benefit of shell scripts that do twitter work.
+  Yet another "twurl", this one in C.  A few vital twitter curl operations for the benefit of shell scripts that do twitter work.

+  The JSON data received from the twitter API is "condensed" into an internal data table format.
+The internal data table is displayed using "print" or filed using "write
+  <file>".
+The command line or console input shell performs
+  multiple operations.

+  The command line "app get <url> print" will show the internal data table for that operation.

+  The command line "user get <url> valueof html" will extract a result from the operation.

 Configuration